nuonuo28/Java-Full-Stack/SelfIntro.md

 - **Reusable business code** - Instead of creating new objects, it allows us to use the existing business objects.
 - **Easy to test** - In Spring, generally we create JavaBeans classes that enable you to inject test data using the setter methods.
 - **Flexible Mapping** - It provides the specific annotations that easily redirect the page.

+#### Spring MVC vs Struts2

+Well, Apache Struts 2 is an elegant and extensible framework that is used for creating enterprise-level Java web applications.
+It is designed to streamline the development cycle, starting from building to deployment and maintenance of the application.
+In Struts, the object that is taking care of a request and routes it for further processing is known as “Action”.

+On the other hand, Spring MVC is a part of a huge Spring framework stack containing other Spring modules.
+This means that it doesn’t allow developers to run it without Spring, but the developers can run the Spring Core without Spring MVC.
+The Spring MVC (Model View Controller) is designed around a DispatcherServlet, which dispatches the requests to handler with configurable handler mappings, view resolution and theme resolution.

+While the objects responsible for handling requests and routing for processing in Struts called an Action, the same object is referred as Controller in Spring Web MVC framework.
+This is one of the very first differences between Spring MVC and Struts2.
+Struts 2 Actions are initiated every time when a request is made, whereas in Spring MVC the Controllers are created only once, stored in memory and shared among all the requests.
+So, Spring Web MVC framework is far efficient to handle the requests than Struts 2.